Properties & Projects

 In 1999, East Clifton Homes was placed in service.
 Eleven homeless families and individuals are able to be placed in permanent housing at any given time across 3 buildings on East Clifton Avenue.
-Participants work with a case manager to achieve their stated goals.
+Participants work with a case manager to achieve their personal goals while maintaining housing.

 Nannie Hinkston House

-In 2007, the Nannie Hinkston House was opened as a partnership with the Drop Inn Center.
+In 2007, the Nannie Hinkston House was opened as a partnership with Shelterhouse (formerly Drop Inn Center).
 Named after long-time resident and youth activist Nannie Hinkston, the building provides twelve transitional housing beds for homeless men and women recovering from substance use.
 Support staff is located on-site.

 Jimmy Heath House

-In 2010, the Jimmy Heath House was opened to serve the longest term homeless men in our community.
+In 2010, the Jimmy Heath House was opened to serve the longest term homeless individuals in our community.
+The project is based on the “housing first” principle, the idea that chronically homeless people can become clinically and socially stable faster when homelessness is eliminated.
 The project has 25 units of housing, 24 hour front desk staff, a large community room, and an outdoor courtyard for resident use.
 OTRCH partnered with 3CDC on the development of the building and now with Greater Cincinnati Behavioral Health Services (GCB) to provide on-site services.